You can join anytime!

 Gwendolyn has worked in information systems technology, governmental and environmental affairs, curriculum development and training.
 She has been a court appointed special advocate for abused and neglected children, a third party reviewer for foster care cases and a facilitator for neighborhood redevelopment the city of St. Louis.
 She sings with the St. Louis Symphony’s In Unison Chorus and the Legend Singers.

-Kathy Frost is active with Women and the Kemper, the Women’s Society of Washington University and Girls Giving, the youth initiative of SOS.
+Kathy Frost is active with Women and the Kemper, the Women’s Society of Washington University.

 Felice Joyce – Ex Officio